EagleClarinet22/USBKeyPresenceWatcher/README.md

 ### 🗂 Automatic Event Viewer logging

 Log: **Application**
-Source: **YubiKeyPresenceWatcher**
+Source: **USBKeyPresenceWatcher**

 ### 🧩 Smart installer workflow

 The installer:

 - Detects all USB devices with VID/PID
-- Lets you choose the correct YubiKey or token
+- Lets you choose the correct USB device or token
 - Patches the installed script with your VID/PID
 - Hardens directory ACLs
 - Creates the EventLog source
-- Generates a runtime task XML:
+- Generates runtime task XML:

 ```
 Template-USBKeyPresenceLock.xml → Task-USBKeyPresenceLock.xml
 ```

-Your repo stays clean — only runtime output is ignored.

 ### 🔒 Secure installation directory

-Installer grants FullControl to:
+The installer grants FullControl to:

-- The current user
+- Current user
 - SYSTEM
 - Administrators

-All others removed.
+All others are removed.

 ---